Loading figure…

 “Sponsored Green New Deal: 10-year national mobilization.
 (Feb 2019)”

-Why: The Oyster Reef Recovery Act supports environmental restoration efforts, which aligns with the broader goals of transitioning to renewable energy and addressing climate change.
+Why: Sponsoring the Oyster Reef Recovery Act supports environmental restoration efforts that align with the broader goal of cutting emissions and combating climate change.

 View source →May 13, 2020 · Congress.gov